 - Asking their manager to explain the disciplinary actions taken against them, as well as the disciplinary actions taken against other employees who committed similar infractions, the reason for the actions and the reason any employees may have been treated more favorably than others

-- Determining whether the disciplinary policy has been consistently applied (This will need to take into account whether the complainant and the alleged comparators are first-time or repeat offenders of the same or similar infractions, since the level of discipline may be different depending on the number and type of offenses.)
+- Determining whether the disciplinary policy has been consistently applied (This will need to consider whether the complainant and the alleged comparators are first-time or repeat offenders of the same or similar infractions, since the level of discipline may be different depending on the number and type of offenses.)

-- Considering whether there’s some other reason the employee was treated differently
+- Considering whether there is some other reason the employee was treated differently